Peter Finch (poet): Academi and Literature Wales

-In 1998 he left the Oriel Bookshop to head Academi, the new Welsh National Literature Promotion Agency and Society of Writers developed from the old Welsh Academy (Yr Academi Gymreig) and funded by the Welsh Government.
+In 1998, Finch left the Oriel Bookshop to head Academi, the new Welsh National Literature Promotion Agency and Society of Writers developed from the old Welsh Academy (Yr Academi Gymreig) and funded by the Welsh Government.
 This organisation had the job of promoting and developing literature throughout the country.
 Finch considerably expanded bursary provision, visits of writers to schools, prisons, and deprived communities, literary tours, readings, festivals and other provisions.
-At the Wales Millennium Centre he created the Glyn Jones Centre.
+At the Wales Millennium Centre, he created the Glyn Jones Centre.
 This was a writer's library and drop-in advice centre developed with a legacy from the great Anglo-Welsh writer.
 He put the annual Wales Book of the Year prize onto a visible and celebratory footing; created the role of Welsh National Poet; and helped smooth the way for innovations such as the poet Gwyneth Lewis' bilingual words built across the frontage of the Wales Millennium Centre.
-In 2001 he guest edited a Welsh edition of the US magazine Slope which provided a bi-lingual snapshot of just what was happening in poetry in Wales at the turn of the Millennium.
+In 2001, he guest-edited a Welsh edition of the US magazine Slope, which provided a bi-lingual snapshot of just what was happening in poetry in Wales at the turn of the millennium.